 The Corporation maintains a comprehensive directors' and officers' liability insurance program.
 Subject to policy conditions, this program is intended to cover each individual's liability arising from his/her duties as a director or officer of the Corporation provided he/she acted honestly and in good faith with a view to the best interests of the Corporation.
 The Corporation's program includes side liability insurance covering directors and officers of the Corporation and its subsidiaries acting in their capacities as such, as well as coverage for the Corporation itself against a securities claim.
-The period of coverage is April 2020 to April 2021.
-The premium for such insurance in the 2020 fiscal year was approximately \$64,137 (pro-rated to reflect the portion of coverage relating to 2020 only and translated to US\$ at the average exchange rate for 2020 using the rate of exchange published by the Bank of Canada), which was paid by the Corporation.
+The period of coverage is April 2021 to April 2022.
+The premium for such insurance in the 2021 fiscal year was approximately \$55,516 (pro-rated to reflect the portion of coverage relating to 2021 only and translated to US\$ at the average exchange rate for 2021 using the rate of exchange published by the Bank of Canada), which was paid by the Corporation.
 The aggregate insurance coverage obtained under the policy is C\$15,000,000 per year (C\$10,000,000 for securities claims against the Corporation), with a general deductible of C\$25,000 per claim.
 No indemnification has been paid or has become payable under such insurance since the commencement of coverage.

-In accordance with the CBCA, the by-laws of the Corporation also provide for the indemnification of a director or officer, a former director or officer, or a person who acts or acted at the Corporation's request as a director or officer of a corporation in which the Corporation is or was a shareholder or creditor, and such individual's heirs and legal representatives, against any and all costs, charges and expenses reasonably incurred by the individual in respect of any civil, criminal, administrative, investigative or other proceeding to which the individual was made a party by reason of being or having been a director or officer of the Corporation, or, in the case of a criminal or administrative action or proceeding that is enforced by monetary penalty, the individual had reasonable grounds for believing that the individual's conduct was lawful.
+In accordance with the CBCA, the by-laws of the Corporation also provide for the indemnification of a director or officer, a former director or officer, or a person who acts or acted at the Corporation's request as a director or officer of a corporation in which the Corporation is or was a shareholder or creditor, and such individual's heirs and legal representatives, against any and all costs, charges and expenses reasonably incurred by the individual in respect of any civil, criminal, administrative, investigative or other proceeding to which the individual was made a party by reason of being or having been a director or officer of the Corporation or other entity, if the individual acted honestly and in good faith with a view to the best interests of the Corporation, or, in the case of a criminal or administrative action or proceeding that is enforced by monetary penalty, the individual had reasonable grounds for believing that the individual's conduct was lawful.